mmfrenkel/readers-forest/README.md

 ### Flask

-This website is supported by a python microframework called Flask, with routes configured in this projects `application.py` file.
+This website is supported by a python microframework called Flask, with routes configured in this project's `application.py` file.

 As defined in this file, users can make `GET` requests from the following endpoints:
 * `/`: redirects to the login or search pages, depending on session status.